awebfactory/react-pathways/README.md

 ## Instructions

-ReactPathways now persists data in mongodb, is exposed on the server (`server.js`) as a REST API, and is consumed and maintained in application state via [Redux](http://redux.js.org/).
+ReactPathways now persists data in mongodb, exposed on the server (`server.js`) via a REST API, and is consumed and maintained in application state via [Redux](http://redux.js.org/).
 See results of `store.getState()` in console:

 ![state](https://raw.githubusercontent.com/awebfactory/react-pathways/master/app/reducers/state.png)